 You must have your vehicle inspected by the Netherlands Vehicle Authority (RDW) before you start using it to provide taxi services.
 You can make an appointment for an inspection online.
 You need to provide the following documents:

 - the original vehicle registration card.

 - an extract from the Netherlands Chamber of Commerce’s Business Register (Handelsregister, in Dutch) showing the owner of the vehicle is registered as a taxi business.

 - your taxi operator licence (vergunning voor taxivervoer).

 RDW will check if the car is suitable and safe for the transport of people.
-If the vehicle is approved for this purpose by RDW, it will be registered as taxi in the vehicle register.
-On your vehicle registration card it will be recorded that you may use the car as a taxi and the maximum number of people you are allowed to transport.
+If the vehicle is approved for this purpose by RDW, it will be registered as a taxi in the vehicle register.
+Your vehicle registration card will show you may use the car as a taxi and the maximum number of people you may transport.
 If you change or modify your taxi, RDW may have to inspect it anew.

 Periodic motor vehicle test (APK)

 Is your taxi fitted with a passenger lifting device for wheelchair users?
 This device is not included in this inspection.
-You must have the lifting device tested by an approved testing station (in Dutch).
+You must have the lifting device tested by an approved LPK testing station.

 Taxi on-board computer

 Each taxi must be fitted with a taxi on-board computer (BCT, in Dutch).
-The BCT registers automatically the date of each journey, the working hours, the driving times and the rest periods.
+Only a BTC with RDW type-approval is valid (in Dutch).
+The BCT automatically registers the date of each journey, the working hours, the driving times and the rest periods.
 The driver uses his driver's card for this.
 The Human Environment and Transport Inspectorate (ILT) enforces the presence and use of the BCT.
-You can be fined (pdf) if you violate these rules.
+You can be fined if you violate these rules.